Houston Livestock Show and Rodeo: Livestock show

 HLSR is the largest indoor livestock show in the world.
 For a full week, cattle auctions are held in NRG Arena for professional breeders to sell their stock.
 The livestock show has a larger international presence than any other.
 In 2017, the Ministers of Agriculture from Russia and Colombia made official visits to HLSR, joining more than 2,600 other international businessmen representing 88 countries.
 The HLSR International Committee estimated that they facilitated more than $2.6 million in agriculture sales between livestock show participants and international visitors in 2016.

 Junior market auctions are also held.
-Children from around the state show the livestock that they have raised, including cows, pigs, goats, sheep, rabbits, and chicken.
+Children from around the state show the livestock that they have raised, including cattle, market barrow, market goats, market lambs, market broilers, market turkeys, and rabbits.
 The livestock are judged, with the winners auctioned off.
 It is the largest set of animals to be shown and judged of any livestock show.
 Most champion animals sell for well over market value.
 Winning children are guaranteed a certain amount of scholarship money; if the bid is larger than that amount, the excess funds are directed to the general scholarship fund.
-More than 4,368 cattle were shown in 2017, with Brahmans the largest category.
+The 2024 Livestock and Horse Show competitions drew 37,510 entries, with junior auction sales totaling $26,198,052.